 - If it is perishable, at least refrigerate it.

-- Perishable food doesn’t like air.
+- Perishable food does not respond well to air.
 Keep things covered and sealed.

 - Wash your hands before touching perishable foods